Community Development Fund

 • Our people share their skills and experience with others

-There will be two funding rounds per year for one off services or projects that link to the fund’s criteria.
+There are two funding rounds per year for one off services or projects that link to the fund’s criteria.
 They close 30 June and 30 November.

-Read our Community Development Fund Criteria and funding process for Priority Services (PDF file, 3.2 MB) or Single Service / Projects (PDF file, 3.3 MB).
+Read our Community Development Fund Criteria and funding process for Single Service / Projects (PDF file, 3.3 MB).

 Those applying for Community Development funding will need to be able to demonstrate that they are either: